 Protecting video data being sent from IP cameras to video recording servers / client workstations is a critical security task in most current day installations.
-This task becomes even more important in bigger systems which can include a large number of cameras, servers, local/remote clients, and multiple network infrastructures.
+This task becomes increasingly important in bigger systems that include a large number of cameras, servers, local/remote clients, and multiple network infrastructures.

-- SecurOS supports a camera's digital certificates for most of the major camera vendors who support this feature.
-Certificates installed in cameras should be trusted by the SecurOS video servers. - a.
+- SecurOS supports camera digital certificates for most of the major camera vendors who support this feature.
+Certificates installed in cameras must be trusted by the SecurOS video servers. - a.
 Only devices with trusted certificates are allowed to connect to SecurOS. - b.
 Trust relationships are managed by a system administrator using the Windows Certificate Store. - 2.
 SecurOS supports digest authentication (actual password is never sent over network). - 3.
 SecurOS ensures secure connection (encrypted and source verified) between camera and video server using HTTPS tunneling. - a.
 More specifically RTSP and RTP data gets tunneled through HTTPS. - b.
 The HTTP transport is built from two separate HTTP GET and POST requests initiated by the client.
 There will be two separate connections established between the server and camera.
 The server then will bind the connections to form a virtual full-duplex connection. - c.
 Audio is also encrypted. - d.
-Establish session over HTTPS (secured (over TLS) authorization with trusted certificate installed in camera).
-This protects user data.
+An HTTPS session (secured over TLS with a trusted certificate installed in camera) protects video and metadata.

 - e.
 HTTPS must first be enabled on the camera side.
-Then on the SecurOS VMS side, a setting needs to be enabled to use camera encryption. - f.
+Then on the SecurOS VMS side, a setting is enabled to use camera encryption. - f.
 HTTPS tunneling is also supported for SecurOS EdgeStorage Sync (ISS module to retrieve video from the camera's SD card).